lsms-worldbank/labeller/src/mdhlp/lbl_list_pipes.md

 # Description

-Data collected with SurveySolution (SuSo) commonly have pipes in the format `%pipename%` in the variable label.
+Data collected with Survey Solutions (SuSo) commonly have pipes in the format `%pipename%` in the variable label.
 This command detects SuSo pipes in variable labels and outputs them.
 The pipes can then be replaced with the `lbl_replace_pipe` command that